odoo/odoo/doc/api_integration.rst

 Delete records
 --------------

-Records can be deleted in bulk by providing the ids of all records to remove to :meth:`~openerp.models.Model.unlink`.
+Records can be deleted in bulk by providing their ids to :meth:`~openerp.models.Model.unlink`.

 .. rst-class:: switchable